antimasi/hotwire-rails_notification_system/README.md

 NOTIFICATION SYSTEM WITH HOTWIRE-RAILS

-little example using hotwire-rails for implement a navbar notification system
+A little example using hotwire-rails for implement a navbar notification system

 TODO: implement comments, add devise for multiple users, implement unread notifications